-Do you have a check coming from Uncle Sam and you’re coming up with a plan to invest your tax return?
+Do you have a check coming from Uncle Sam and you’re coming up with a plan for the best way to invest your tax return?

 Home improvement projects can actually increase the value of your home.
 While you shouldn’t think of your home as just an investment, with limited home improvement funds it’s good to consider whether a project has a decent return on investment.